Mahmood-Anaam/voca_grow_agent/README.md

     | Elsa        | Kore     |

 - The agent then:
-  - The agent fully adopts the child's selected character persona.
+  - Fully adopts the child's selected character persona.
-  - The agent pronounces a word related to the selected activity in the chosen language.
+  - Pronounces a word related to the selected activity in the chosen language.
-  - The agent asks the child to repeat the word.
+  - Asks the child to repeat the word.
-  - The agent listens to the child's pronunciation attempt.
+  - Listens to the child's pronunciation attempt.
-  - The agent provides positive feedback if the pronunciation is correct.
+  - Provides positive feedback if the pronunciation is correct.
-  - The agent gently repeats and encourages if the pronunciation needs improvement.
+  - Gently repeats and encourages if the pronunciation needs improvement.
-  - The agent avoids unrelated questions or topics.
+  - Avoids unrelated questions or topics.
-  - The agent keeps interactions short, cheerful, and focused on pronunciation practice.
+  - Keeps interactions short, cheerful, and focused on pronunciation practice.